WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 this proposal gained a mechanism for TLS.
 This proposal chooses the `thread_local` annotation as its preferred solution; other options are discussed [here][tls-discussion] and in a [Google document].

-> Note: In a Web context, it may make sense for "thread-local globals" to actually be realm-local,
+> Note: In a Web context, "thread-local globals" could alternatively be realm-local.
-> so the spec should decouple threads of execution from execution contexts.
 See the related
 > discussion in the JS API section below.

 [tls-discussion]: https://github.com/WebAssembly/shared-everything-threads/discussions/12